Pet Adoption Network

-PAN thanks the Petco Foundation and the customers at the Albany and Corvallis Petco stores for the roundup donations during the HOLIDAY fundraiser.
+PAN thanks the Petco Foundation and the customers at the Albany and Corvallis Petco stores for their generous donation during the "Together We Can" undraiser.
 Donations and adoption fees are designated for medical expenses.
 Thank you very much!!!

 PAN has just started participating with iGive